BrendenEum/Website/content/project/biased-prior/index.md

 ---
-slides: Comparing sequential sampling models using biased priors
+slides: Evaluating numerosity perception models
 url_pdf: ""
-summary: There are many sequential sampling models that describe choices in the numerosity and perception domains.
-With endogenous response times, they predict similar patterns in behavior, making it difficult to distinguish which model most accurately tracks the choice process.
-To distinguish which model performs best, we use a numerosity task where we ask subjects to report the number of red balls in a cluser of green and red balls.
-Crucially, we induce biased priors and exogenous reponse times in subjects.
-Because of the biased prior, the predictability of subjects choices should vary depending on the exogenous response time and which sequential sampling model they are using.
-This allows us to distinguish which model most accurately tracks subjects' choice processes.
+summary: There are many sequential sampling models that trace the process of numerosity perception.
+With endogenous response times, they predict similar patterns in behavior, making them difficult to distinguish.
+We use a numerosity task where we present subjects with 100 blue and red dots in a cluster and ask them to determine if there is more blue than red, or vice versa.
+Crucially, we induce biased priors and exogenous reponse times.
+This conditionally affects the predictability of subjects' choices depending on the exogenous response time.
+However, the pattern of predictability differs between the Bayesian efficient coding hypothesis and other models, such as Cheyette and Piantadosi (2020).
+Even within efficient coding, this pattern differs depending on how agents best respond to their posterior beliefs (e.g. sample versus maximum a posteriori estimate).
+We hope to tease apart the different models and provide deeper insight into the process behind numerosityh perception.
 authors:
   - Brenden Eum
   - Antonio Rangel